home > interesting topics > statistics

 "We are pleased to share encouraging highlights from the 2022 service year report of Jehovah's Witnesses worldwide.
 Over the past service year, "Jehovah has done great things for us, and we are overjoyed"!
 (Ps.
 126:3) For example, 1,501,797,703 hours were dedicated to the harvest work.
 This is a 5.5 percent increase from the previous service year.
 An average of 8,514,983 publishers shared in this vital work each month, which is an increase of 0.4 percent.
 An average of 1,465,202 expended themselves as regular pioneers each month - an 8.5 percent increase.
 Additionally, we are happy to report that 145,552 were baptized - an average of over 2,750 each week!"
 Announcement February 9 2023

-A 0.4% increase is less than the population growth rate.
-1.5 billion hours of preaching is half a billion less hours than 5 years ago.
-The number baptised is the lowest since 1982.
+In 2022, the period the quote refers to, there was only a 0.4% increase, less than the population growth rate.
+1.5 billion hours of preaching is half a billion less hours than 5 years prior.
+The number baptised was the lowest since 1982.
 The only significant increase was in regular pioneers, but that is an inflated figure, since the number of hours required to be considered a regular pioneer is half of what it once was.
 (Regular pioneers were required to report 100 hours each month in the 1970's.
-This was reduced to 83 hours, then 70 hours, and from 1st March 2023 will only be 50 hours.
-Auxiliary pioneers have had their hour requirement reduced from 60 down to 30, and in some months only 15 hours.)
+This was reduced to 83 hours, then 70 hours, and from 1st March 2023 reduced again to only 50 hours.
+The hourly requirement of auxiliary pioneers has been reduced from 60 down to 30, and in some months only 15 hours.)

 Since 2010, the majority of growth has come from developing countries in Africa and South America.
 In 2016, 70% of the increase in average publishers came from just 7 countries, Angola 10k, Brazil 21k, Ecuador 3k, Ghana 4k, Mexico 11k, Rep. of Congo 34k and Nigeria 3k.
 On the other hand, developed countries with the highest level of wealth, education and internet access to information regarding Watchtower have little to no growth.
 In 2016, many of these countries reported less publishers than previous year peaks, including Britain, Australia, Germany, Italy, USA, Canada and Japan.